AgeOfLearning/aofl/docs/v1.x/todo-app/index.md

 And we are done with setting up the state of the application and all the logic we need to support our requirements.

 ## Map State to Component

 Once the SDOs for the page are setup we need a way to display this data to the user.
-We can manually subscribe to store get notified when store updates happen.
+We can manually subscribe to store and get notified when store updates happen.
 However, this will require us to manually unsubscribe from store when the component detaches from DOM.
 Instead, we have developed [@aofl/map-state-properties-mixin](https://www.npmjs.com/package/@aofl/map-state-properties-mixin) to automate this process.

 ```javascript
 // routes/home/index.js